robertfischer3/spring_crypto_watcher/README.md

 #### layout.html
 The page provides styling and navigation to the pages that extend it `{% extends "markets/layout.html" %}`
 #### login.html
-`login.html` provides a user interface to log in in the application using the default Django authentication model.
+`login.html` provides a user interface to log in the application using the default Django authentication model.
 The page makes use of the `views.py` method `
 #### register.html
 `register.html` allows new users to register for the application.
 It makes use of the `views.py` method `def register(request):`